mariyalinda/ChatStation/README.md

 # ChatStation

-A Real Time Chat Application using MEAN Stack Application with User Specific Features
+A Real Time Chat Application using MEAN Stack with User Specific Features

 ## Development server